Posted on December 13, 2021 in Blog

 Rooflights are commonly installed using an upstand or kerb system to support the actual product and act as a surface for any weathering to be fixed to; on flat roof systems the upstand will provide enough height to ensure that the rooflight remains watertight.
 The rooflight quite often has to be installed at a certain height to maintain any guarantees supplied by suppliers of weatherproofing systems.

 Rooflights come in a huge range of designs and styles, and as well as providing natural light, they’re also often used for ventilation or access.
-Options include frameless Flushglaze rooflights, which offer a minimal appearance and sky-only views, as well as hinged rooflights, sliding rooflights, fire rated and AOV rooflights, pyramid and lantern rooflights, and box rooflights, which are often used to provide access to roof terraces.
+Options include frameless fixed rooflights, which offer a minimal appearance and sky-only views, as well as hinged rooflights, sliding rooflights, fire rated and AOV rooflights, pyramid and lantern rooflights, and box rooflights, which are often used to provide access to roof terraces.
 We also offer a bespoke service where we can design and create any rooflight you have in mind.

-It’s a generic term that can sometimes confuse consumers, since the products it refers to may differ quite drastically in terms of scale, function and application.
+Skylight is a generic term that can sometimes confuse consumers, since the products it refers to may differ quite drastically in terms of size, scale, function and application.
 In some cases, the use of the term skylight is actually completely inaccurate as far as the Building Regulations are concerned, where more appropriate terms should be used that are recognised in British Standards.

 In most cases, choosing between a roof window or rooflight (or skylight) is easy: if it’s going on a pitched roof, you’ll want a roof window; if it’s for a flat roof, you’ll want a rooflight.
 However, there are other issues to think about.